mliudev/buildless-javascript-game-protos/README.md

 ## Overview

 This project demonstrates how to build 3D web applications using React Three Fiber without a build step by leveraging ESM imports directly from CDNs like esm.sh.
+Some examples use ESM.sh/tsx to transpile JSX.

 ## Examples

-The prototype includes two examples:

-1. **Basic Example** (index.html): A simple physics-based scene with a box and a plane.
-2. **Advanced Example** (advanced.html): A solar system visualization with orbit controls.
-3. **JSX Exampe** (index.html): Basic bouncing box demo that showcases react-three/fiber and react-three/cannon.
+basic-r3f-jsx - Basic buildless prototype using R3F and JSX
+advanced-r3f-jsx - More R3F libraries with postprocessing using R3F with JSX
+r3f-htm - advanced R3F prototype without using JSX at all

 ## Key Features